hofftu/1/README.md

 # MFCRecorder

-This is script to automate the recording of public webcam shows from myfreecams.
+This is script automates the recording of public webcam shows from myfreecams.

 ## Requirements